eoyilmaz/argyll_printer_profiling/README.md

 And then just run the commands in order.
 Start with ``1_setup_vars`` and follow the instructions.
 And finally finish it by installing your ICC profile to your system.

+The system is setup to use 2 pages of A4 or 1 page of A3 size paper with 420 and 460 color patches respectively.